Yaw Tog

 Thorsten Owusu Gyimah (born 8 May 2003), popularly known as Yaw Tog, is a Ghanaian rapper who majors in drill music, known in Ghana as Asakaa.
 He is best known for his viral song "Sore" which featured O'Kenneth, City Boy, Reggies & Jay Bahd and also Kwesi Arthur and Stormzy on the remix produced by Chris Rich.

 Education

 Gyimah was a student of Opoku Ware Senior High School.
 He wrote his final WASSCE paper on 7 October 2021.

 Personal life

 Yaw Tog lived all his life in Santasi in Kumasi before he found fame through music.
+He was discovered by a music video director called Koo Poku whiles he was still in Senior High School.